greim/await.js/README.md

 # await.js: easy promises

 await.js de-mystifies asynchronous programming by providing a no-nonsense promises API.
-Promises in await.js are simple.
-You ask for a set of things, and you get back an object with *keep* and *fail* events.
+When you await a set of things, you get back a promise with *keep* and *fail* events.
 In your *keep* event handler, you then have access to the all the things.

-await.js has no library dependencies, and runs in either browsers or in Node. "await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is a concept worth checking out.
+await.js has no library dependencies, and runs in either browsers or in Node.
+"Await" was inspired by [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/), wich is a concept worth checking out.

-*Old browser note* - you'll need some polyfill goodness to get it to work in browsers that don't support JavaScript 1.8.5. (e.g. IE8 and lower).
-To that end, `example-polyfills.js` is included in this project.
+*Old browser note* - you'll need some polyfill goodness to use it in browsers that don't support JavaScript 1.8.5. (e.g. IE8 and lower).
+To that end, example-polyfills.js is included in this project.
 The polyfills file has no test coverage, and is otherwise purely optional.

 ## Mad libs

-await.js is like mad libs.
-Consider this mad lib which is implemented using an await.js promise.
+await.js promises are like mad libs.
+In fact, here's a mad lib which is implemented using an await.js promise.

     var prom = await('noun1', 'noun2', 'adjective')